istobarton/sandboxApp/README.md

 - Add contact information to footer
 - Does this need to adjust the content within the APP image?
 Or is this just styling?
 Adjust for timing.
 - Are the '<>' on the user input form actual tags or images?
+-Separate User Selection and content width based into Angular Components